 - People who can’t recite “La Di Da Di” off the top of their head

-- People who don’t think Puffy is one of the greatest hip hop producers of all time
+- People who don’t understand why Puffy is one of the greatest to ever do it

 - People who can’t name the sample off Nas’ “The World is Yours”